 Vermonters travel a lot by vehicle.
 Transportation makes up roughly 44% of Vermont’s green house gas emissions.
 All-electric Vehicles (AEVs) and Plug-in Hybrid Electric Vehicles (PHVs) offer a real opportunity for Vermonters to cut their fossil fuel usage and save money on their commute.

-Stowe Electric is offering the following incentives for these vehicles:
+Stowe Electric is offering the following incentives for these vehicles.
+To receive your rebate from Stowe Electric, just complete and submit this form.

 Plug-in Hybrid $450